metosin/compojure-api/README.md

 ## Features and quirks

-- Ring-Swagger & Compojure-Swagger are not yet feature-complete, see TODO
 - All Routes are collected at compile-time
   - there is basically no runtime penalty for describing your apis
-  - `swaggered` currently sees only routes in the same lexical scope (as it uses macro-peeling) -> you can only have `defroutes` set up to the root.
+  - `swaggered` currently sees only routes in the same lexical scope (as it uses macro-expansion/peeling) -> you can only have `defroutes` set up to the root.
-  - All runtime-logic from routes are ignored in route collections.
-See [tests](https://github.com/metosin/compojure-api/blob/master/test/compojure/api/swagger_test.clj#L6-L51).
-You should use macros to build your routing DSLs.
+  - All runtime code between route-macros are ignored in route collections.
+See [tests](https://github.com/metosin/compojure-api/blob/master/test/compojure/api/swagger_test.clj#L6-L51) -> You should use macros to build your routing DSLs.
-- Routes are collected into an Atom at compile-time => AOT from swaggered apps should be disabled when Uberjarring (one could store the routes to a file if this is an real issue)
+- Routes are collected into an Atom at compile-time => AOT from swaggered apps should be disabled when Uberjarring
-- Compojure does not allow clean way to declare extra meta-data to routes
+- Compojure doesn't have a decent support adding meta-data to routes
   - There is a way, but kinda morbid (see 'Describing your Apis'))
-  - there is a [dirty hack](https://github.com/metosin/compojure-api/blob/master/src/compojure/api/pimp.clj) to make setting the metadata easier for vanilla Compojure
+  - This library has a [dirty hack](https://github.com/metosin/compojure-api/blob/master/src/compojure/api/pimp.clj) for this
      - in future, there will propably be a drop-in replacement for `compojure.core` supporting meta-data (and Schema-aware destructuring)

 ## TODO

 - swagger error messages
 - swagger consumes
+- support for AOT compilation with uberjars (by persisting route definitions)
-- collect routes via inlining `defroutes` or other `^:inline` stuff
+- collect routes from nested `defroutes` via inlining (& other `^:inline`d elements)
 - collect routes from root, not from `swaggered`
-- smart destructuring & coarcing of any parameters (query, post, path)
+- smart destructuring & coarcing of any parameters (`:query-params`, `:path-params`)
-- include external middlewares (ring-middleware-format, ring-cors etc.)
+- include external common use middlewares (ring-middleware-format, ring-cors etc.)
-- `url-for`
+- `url-for` (should be trivial for swaggerd routes)

 ## License